2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2023 Edith Kanaka’ole Quarter Value

-From a market perspective, regular Philadelphia and Denver strikes in lower grades (MS65) trade modestly at around $0.60.
-As quality increases to MS67, values jump significantly to approximately $27 for both mint marks.
+Regular Philadelphia and Denver strikes in lower grades (MS65) trade modestly at around $0.60.
+As quality increases to MS67, values jump significantly to approximately $27 for both mint marks, and at MS68 a Denver example sold for $90 on eBay in August 2023.

 2023-P Edith Kanaka'ole Quarter Price/Grade Chart